kleydon/rn-audio/README.md

 # rn-audio

-React-native module for recording and playing audio files on `iOS` and `android`, with platform-supported formats and options (as well as .wav support).
+React-native module for recording and playing audio files on `iOS` and `android`, using platform-supported formats and options (as well as .wav support).
 This module can additionally play audio files from a URL.